skranz/RTutor/README.md

 ### 5. Iterative Development

-I guess the most natural way to develop a problem set is to iteratively perform the following 3 steps:
+I guess the most natural way to develop a problem set is to repeatedly perform the following 3 steps:

   1. Write and adapt your solution file and generate problem set files with Ctrl-Alt-R
   2. Test whether the sample solution runs without problems